-- A3.
+A3.
 The CMGT professional generates innovative concepts for technical solutions that are appropriate for complex contexts.
+B1.
+The CMGT professional iterates with digital technology to improve technical solutions.

 B2.
-The CMGT professional iterates with digital technology to improve technical solutions. - B3.
-The CMGT professional analyses and researches technological solutions to serve a wider goal. - C1.
-The CMGT professional visualizes technological solution by using relevant digital technologies. - C2.
-The CMGT professional develops digital interactive prototypes, using prototype development methods and techniques. - C3.
-The CMGT professional experiments with digital technologies to elaborate concepts. - D1.
-The CMGT professional extrapolates improvements for the enduser based on iterative evaluations of designs and prototypes. - E1.
-The CMGT professional is capable of planning, implementing, monitoring, and managing process-based projects as part of a team and providing information on the progress. - G1.
-The CMGT professional manages their own development, is capable of formulating learning needs, can reflect on and takes responsibility for their own learning process. - G2.
+The CMGT professional iterates with digital technology to improve technical solutions.

+B3.
+The CMGT professional analyses and researches technological solutions to serve a wider goal.
+C1.
+The CMGT professional visualizes technological solution by using relevant digital technologies.

+C2.
+The CMGT professional develops digital interactive prototypes, using prototype development methods and techniques.
+C3.
+The CMGT professional experiments with digital technologies to elaborate concepts.

+D1.
+The CMGT professional extrapolates improvements for the enduser based on iterative evaluations of designs and prototypes.E1.
+The CMGT professional is capable of planning, implementing, monitoring, and managing process-based projects as part of a team and providing information on the progress.
+G1.
+The CMGT professional manages their own development, is capable of formulating learning needs, can reflect on and takes responsibility for their own learning process.
+G2.
 The CMGT professional operates and performs within a team, taking ethical and intercultural values into account.